 Some women experience a range of long-term adverse psychological and emotional effects.
 Some people may also be more at risk for guilt and/or depression-like symptoms if their decision to abort conflicts with their spiritual beliefs.

 Again, only an ultrasound will confirm if your pregnancy is developing normally, or if it is one that is likely to end in miscarriage.
-Call or text now to see if you qualify for a FREE ultrasound!
+Call or text now to see if you qualify for an ultrasound at no cost to you!